Have you ever had a dirty chai?

 Friend: “It’s like a chai with coffee.
 I’m not exactly sure how they make it… I just know that it’s delicious!”

 Okay, chai AND coffee???
 To me that sounded like delicious in a cup.
 So, I ordered it and dang.
 Yeah.
 It was good.
-If you ever feel like your coffee order is getting boring give a dirty chai a shot.

 A dirty chai is a chai tea with a shot of espresso added into it; so imagine a creamy coffee filled with spices like cinnamon, ginger, allspice, and cardamom.